About arc42

 Motivation:

-The Yovi system is decomposed into five main subsystems to achieve separation of concerns, independent scalability, technology-specific optimization, and fault isolation across data domains:
+The Yovi system is decomposed into six main subsystems to achieve separation of concerns, independent scalability, technology-specific optimization, and fault isolation across data domains:

 • Nginx (API Gateway): Single public entry point for all requests, handling routing, rate limiting, and CORS